anshika-gupta18/anshika-gupta18/README.md

 ## Anshika Gupta
 #### Hello, 😊

  I am Anshika Gupta.
-My main interests are Web Development and Data Science.
+My main interests are Software Development.
 Always Excited to learn new things.
 At present I am seeking some good stuff to enhance my technological skills.:heart:
  * 🏢 I’m currently studying on **B.Tech Computer Science**.
  * 📔 I am currently working on a **mini-project of Web Development**.
  * :dancers: I'm looking to collaborate on **Web Development Project**.